jobsteven/wpb/README.md

 # wpb

-wbp is a versatile build syestem focusing on tasks elaboration in more flexible ways
+wbp is a versatile build syestem focusing on tasks elaboration.